-Martial Arts Similar to Tai Chi
+Martial Arts Like Tai Chi

 Tai Chi is an ancient art of combat from China that makes use of fluid movement for parrying and redirecting attacks with a riding force, using the opponent's force against him.
 It includes the use of strikes, kicks, locks, and throws.
 It is a soft style martial art, as opposed to hard styles which use hard blocks, kicks, and strikes.
-It is a beautiful art form which uses a set of moves put into a dance that is used the world over as a means of physical and mental fitness.
+It is a beautiful art form that uses a set of moves put into a dance that is used the world over as a means of physical and mental fitness.
 However, Tai Chi definitely has combat applications.

 Other arts use similar techniques and principles that are very much like that of Tai Chi.
 Let's explore these arts and what they encompass.

 Wu Shu is a conglomeration of various Chinese Kung Fu styles put together to attempt a uniformity of systems for the purpose of competition.
 It has strong elements of Tai Chi but features very fluid and aesthetically beautiful movements and acrobatics.
 The Tai Chi sword is a common feature during competitions and is elegant and deadly, like much of the systems of Chinese boxing.
 It shows balance and grace, but also power and speed.

 Tai Chi Sword at Wushu Competition

 Many people don't realize that Bruce Lee's father was a practitioner of Tai Chi and instilled its movement and principles in his young son early on in his life.
 Bruce was a practitioner of Gung Fu, of course, and studied Wing Chun.
 He incorporated many Chinese systems into Jeet Kune Do.
 The fluid circular movement of Tai Chi certainly influenced the formulations of Jeet Kune Do.